thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 ### Accessing preferences in custom Experiments

-In order to migrate preferences, your custom Experiments may no longer access the `nsIPrefBranch` directly, as they later cannot access the migrated values in `browser.local.storage.*`.
+In order to migrate preferences, your custom Experiments may no longer access the `nsIPrefBranch` directly, as they later cannot access the migrated values in [`browser.storage.local.*`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/local).
 All your custom Experiments must be independent of the used storage.
 The two most common strategies are outlined below.

 #### Passing preferences as function parameters